 9 October 2018, Palace of Westminster

 The UK2070 Commission was launched at an event held at the House of Lords in London on Tuesday 9 October.
-Hosted by our Chair, Lord Kerslake, the event set out the rationale, priorities and activities of the Commission.
+The event set out the rationale, priorities and activities of the Commission.
 It also painted a picture of the different possibilities for the UK in 2070 and featured short presentations by Commission members.
 The launch event also saw the publishing of our Call To Evidence which is open to all to respond; with the deadline for submissions being Friday 16 November.